sclauguico/udemy-build-responsive-real-world-websites-with-HTML-and-CSS-by-jonas-schmedtmann/README.md

 <br>

 <ol>
- <li>Using HTML Fundamentals for a web page regarding HTML -
+ <li> HTML and CSS Article using Basic HTML and CSS
+ <li> E-Commerce Site with Basic HTML and CSS - <a href="https://sclauguico.github.io/ecommerce-converse-basic-html-css/">